bleakley/5e-houserules/README.md

 This document contains rules for 5th Edition D&amp;D.

 ## Character Creation
-There are two options for character creation.
-Option 2 is for for players with a specific character type in mind before they roll for stats.
-### Option 1:
-Before selecting a race or class, roll 3d6 in order for your initial ability scores.
-If any is below 7, you may replace it with a 7.
-You may then replace one of your initial scores with a 14 and another with a 13.
+1. Before selecting a race or class, roll 3d6 for your initial ability scores.
+Assign them, without rearranging the order, to Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
-### Option 2:
-Select your character class.
-Then, before selecting a race, roll 3d6 in order for your initial ability scores.
-You may replace any score below the corresponding minimum for your class with any score up to and including that minimum.
+2. Select your race and apply any ability score modifiers it grants.
+3. Select your class.
+If desired, you may increase any of your ability scores up to the level shown in the table below.

 |         |Strength|Dexterity|Constitution|Intelligence|Wisdom|Charisma|
 |---------|---|---|---|---|---|---|
 | Fighter |14|14|10|7|7|7|